yupseth/quiz-single-page-app/README.md

 ### Challanges

 As a self-taught web developer, there was no scarcity of challenges throughout the development processes of this project.
-However, they concluded in a set of valuable knowledge aquisitions.
+However, they concluded in a set of **valuable knowledge aquisitions**:

 #### JavaScript:

 - Understanding how API calls work
-- Perfecting the understanding of manipulating large collections of data
+- Improving the understanding of manipulating large collections of data
 - Managing to alternate between different stages of game-play in a single page app
 - Populating the dropdown options using DOM.
 - Generating answer buttons with predictable behaviour using DOM